 “We feel this is a rush to judgment by the U.S. attorney’s office,” he said.
 “They’re going after the low man on the totem pole here.”

+Both correctional officers were in federal custody pending a Tuesday afternoon court appearance.
 Noel’s lawyer didn’t immediately return a phone message.

 Epstein’s death was a major embarrassment for the U.S. Bureau of Prisons.

 The cell where he died was in a high-security unit, famous for having held terrorists and drug cartel kingpins.
 Epstein’s death, though, revealed the jail was suffering from problems including chronic staffing shortages that lead to mandatory overtime for guards day after day and other staff being pressed into service as correctional officers.

 Attorney General William Barr had previously said investigators found “serious irregularities” at the jail and the FBI’s investigation had been slowed because some witnesses were uncooperative.